 Schedule a Grooming Appointment for Your Pet

-Grooming services are available by appointment only Monday through Friday.
+Grooming services are available by appointment only Monday, Wednesday, Thursday, & Saturday.
 All pets and breeds are welcome; however, your pet must be current on vaccinations.
-To schedule a grooming appointment, click here to submit your request online, call OSSVH and ask for Christine or call Christine directly at 301-774-9878.
-You can also email Christine at firstname.lastname@example.org
+To schedule a grooming appointment, click here to submit your request online, call OSSVH and ask for Christina or call Christina directly at 301-774-9878.
+You can also email Christina at firstname.lastname@example.org

 Here is more detailed information on grooming your pet at home: